In Italy the Christmas season begins with the Feast of the Immaculate Conception. Let's discover the Italian traditions of December 8th!

 Although it is a religious holiday, it is a national holiday in Italy.
 It is the perfect opportunity to visit Italy's main art cities to discover new exhibitions or wander around the traditional Christmas markets.

-Traditions in Puglia: the Bonfire of the Immaculate Conception
+December 8th in Puglia: the Bonfire of the Immaculate Conception

 Puglia has always guarded many solid traditions and rituals.
 The Feast of the Immaculate Conception is a much-awaited occasion, celebrated by lighting a huge bonfire, one of the oldest Puglia traditions involving young and old.